 No matter what you do, you will likely experience cold and flu at some time in your life.
 When that happens, the old stand-bys really work—rest, fluids, and symptom control.
 The first two are self-explanatory, but for symptom control, there are a number of options.
 Many over-the-counter medications treat cold and flu symptoms, but check with your doctor first, especially if you are already taking medications, have a chronic illness, or are pregnant, to make sure there are no dangers involved.
 Several non-medication remedies help provide relief.
 Lozenges, honey, apple cider vinegar, and gargling with salt water help with sore throat and cough.
 Warm liquids also offer relief from scratchy throat, and you’ll stay hydrated too!
 Saline drops and adding moisture to the air with a cold-mist humidifier can help with stuffiness.
 Putting a vapor rub on nostrils, chest, and feet can also help with sinus pressure and chest congestion.
 If you experience any difficulty breathing, dizziness, chest pain, or severe vomiting with cold and flu, seek medical attention immediately.

-You don’t have to have an appointment to get a flu shot, so if you want to take advantage of National Flu Vaccine Week, no more excuses; stop by one of our convenient locations and see us today!
+You don’t ever have to have an appointment to visit TrustCare Express Medical Clinics.
+Take advantage of National Flu Vaccine Week, no more excuses; stop by one of our convenient locations and see us today!